Jeremy Strong: Acting philosophy and technique

 On Succession, Strong intentionally deepened his alienation from the rest of the cast by timing his visits to the makeup trailer so that he is the only one there at the time.
-His costar Kieran Culkin has described Strong as being in "a bubble" before shoots: "It's hard for me to actually describe his process because I don't really see it."
+His costar Kieran Culkin has described Strong as being in "a bubble" before shoots: "It's hard for me to actually describe his process because I don't really see it".
 Culkin has stated that Strong's methods are not intrusive to his own process.
-Matthew Macfadyen has described Strong's techniques as "not the main event...That’s not to say that’s wrong.
-That’s just not useful."
+Matthew Macfadyen has described Strong's techniques as "not the main event...
+That's not to say that's wrong.
+That's just not useful".
 Brian Cox, who portrays Strong's character's father on the show, has expressed his concerns that Strong's intense approach to acting may lead to early burnout.
-However, he added that Strong's approach "is always extraordinary and excellent."
+However, he added that Strong's performance "is always extraordinary and excellent".
+During the shooting of The Big Short, Strong similarly reduced the interactions with his cast mates, although he admitted to having a good time, he also found it to be "distracting" and "depleting," recalling, "These guys can all be in a comedy, but I need to feel like I’m in a global warming catastrophe documentary."

-Such techniques are often referred to as method acting, but Strong prefers the term "identity diffusion" because he does not draw on his own life experience.
-"If I have any method at all, it is simply this: to clear away anything—anything—that is not the character and the circumstances of the scene...And usually that means clearing away almost everything around and inside you, so that you can be a more complete vessel for the work at hand."
-He quoted jazz pianist Keith Jarrett to explain his approach to acting: "I connect every music-making experience I have, including every day here in the studio, with a great power, and if I do not surrender to it nothing happens."
+Similar to method acting, Strong uses the term "identity diffusion" to describe is technique because he does not draw on his own life experience.
+"If I have any method at all, it is simply this: to clear away anything—anything—that is not the character and the circumstances of the scene...
+And usually that means clearing away almost everything around and inside you, so that you can be a more complete vessel for the work at hand".
+He quoted jazz pianist Keith Jarrett to explain his approach to acting: "I connect every music-making experience I have, including every day here in the studio, with a great power, and if I do not surrender to it nothing happens".

-Strong admits the intensity he brings to his work might cause him problems, and he has stated "I don't know if I even believe in balance...I believe in extremity."
-His wife, a psychiatrist, disagrees with this claim: "He does a really good job of maintaining what he’s doing but also creating a space for the family and a normal life."
+Strong admits the intensity he brings to his work might cause him problems, and he has stated "I don't know if I even believe in balance...
+I believe in extremity".
+His wife has stated that "He does a really good job of maintaining what he's doing but also creating a space for the family and a normal life".

+Strong tends to pick films based on actual events, such as Selma, Detroit, and The Trial of the Chicago 7.
+He has mentioned his preference for such films, saying he "never wanted anything more than to be part of telling stories that feel meaningful, films about social justice in particular."

+Along with Day-Lewis, Hoffman, and Pacino, Strong has mentioned Isabelle Huppert, Meryl Streep, Philip Seymour Hoffman, Anthony Hopkins, Ben Kingsley, Laurence Olivier, Robert Duvall, Ian Holm, and Kenneth Branagh as his influences.